jamesWalczak/climatrix/docs/index.md

 cd climatrix
 ```

-??? info "Coming soon on PyPI"
+???+ info "Coming soon on PyPI"

     The project will soon be available via PyPI (`pip install ...`)

 ______________________________________________________________________

 ## ⚙️ Usage

-Here is a basic example of how to use this project:
+Here is a basic example of how to use this project.
+For more details, refer to [API reference](api.md) or [Getting started](getting_started.md) section.

 ```python
 # TODO